+91-9414307023

 Akshaya Tritiya is deeply rooted in Hindu mythology, with several sacred events believed to have occurred on this day:

-• Descent of the River Ganga: The holy river Ganga is believed to have descended from heaven to Earth, blessing humanity with purity and abundance.
+• According to Hindu belief, the holy river Ganga descended from heaven to Earth, blessing humanity with purity and abundance.

-• Beginning of Treta Yuga: The second of the four cosmic ages (Yugas) is said to have commenced on Akshaya Tritiya.
+• Hindu scriptures state that Treta Yuga, the second of the four cosmic ages, began on Akshaya Tritiya.

-• Sudama and Lord Krishna: Lord Krishna rewarded Sudama’s humble offering with immense wealth, symbolizing the power of devotion and selfless giving.
+• Lord Krishna rewarded Sudama’s humble offering with immense wealth, highlighting the power of devotion and selfless giving.

-• The Pandavas and the Akshaya Patra: Lord Krishna gifted the Pandavas a divine vessel that provided unlimited food during their exile.
+• Lord Krishna gifted the Pandavas the Akshaya Patra, a divine vessel that supplied unlimited food during their exile.

-• Ved Vyasa and the Mahabharata: Sage Ved Vyasa began narrating the Mahabharata to Lord Ganesha on this day.
+• Sage Ved Vyasa began narrating the Mahabharata to Lord Ganesha on this sacred day.

 These legends collectively reinforce the festival’s association with prosperity, generosity, and spiritual merit.